BrainBacon/Nodep/README.md

     aLocalVariable
 ]).provider('anotherNpmPackage');
 ```
-Now all dependencies from `anNpmPackage`, `aLocalVariable`, and `anotherNpmPackage` are available for injection
+Now all dependencies from `anNpmPackage`, `aLocalVariable`, and `anotherNpmPackage` are available for injection.

 ## Inject dependencies at runtime